-Director of the Women's Section in the Central Media Office of Hizb ut Tahrir
+Dr. Nazreen Nawaz Director of the Women's Section

 "Gender Equality is a shared vision of social justice and human rights."
 Dr. Phumzile Mlambo-Ngcuka, Executive Director, UN Women

 It is claimed that 'Gender Equality' is a 'Universal Value' that should be embraced by all nations regardless of their religious beliefs.
 Those who support this assertion argue that this is because it is a neutral concept that has no affiliation to a particular culture or ideological viewpoint and hence should not contravene the belief system of any people.
 However, this is incorrect from a number of perspectives.